x5471140/NeuroSync_Local_API_humanoid/README.md

 - Host the model locally for full control
 - Process audio files and generate facial blendshapes

-For more details, visit our [YouTube channel](https://www.youtube.com/@animaai_mai) where we provide updates on usage best practises.

 ## NeuroSync Model

 To generate the blendshapes, you can: